2000 United States presidential election in Tennessee: Analysis

 Along with his razor-thin loss in Florida, this was the closest Gore came to winning any Southern state.
 Gore lost his home state due to Bush's gains in rural counties, overcoming Gore's gains in Davidson County (home to Nashville, Tennessee) and Shelby County (home to Memphis).
 In the concurrent 2000 United States Senate election in Tennessee, Republican Bill Frist won the state by 33%, a harbinger of the state's further shift rightward in future years.

-At the time, Virginia, North Carolina, and Georgia were considered reliably red states in presidential elections.
-Virginia has been won by every Democratic nominee since the 2008 United States presidential election.